magmide/magmide/posts/comparisons-with-other-projects.md

 ---

 So there you go.
 Maybe my problems with Coq and Lean and F* all seem like minor gripes to you.
 Maybe you're right!
 But again, the intention of this project is to build a proof language *for engineers*.
 Academics have so many little cultural quirks and invisible assumptions, and I rarely come across an academic project that doesn't *feel* like one.
 Magmide asks the question "what if we designed a proof language from scratch to take formal verification mainstream?"
-I think that makes it worthwhile.
+No other project has done that.